1 Bg 4-1972: Transcendental Knowledge

 > Any other conclusions, against this consciousness and its

-> attendant actions, are vikarmas, or prohibited actions.
+> attendant reactions, are vikarmas, or prohibitive actions.

 > To understand all this one has to associate with